RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 Not all the math libraries included in ROCm support XNACK-enabled mode on current hardware.
 Applications will fail to run if their shaders are compiled in the incorrect mode.

-On current hardware, the XNACK mode can be chosen at boot-time by a module parameter amdgpu.noretry.
+On the current hardware, the XNACK mode can be chosen at boot-time by a module parameter amdgpu.noretry.
 The default is XNACK-disabled
 (amdgpu.noretry=1).

 System Management Interface